 Note that while sea salt has no added iodine, it can have minerals and trace nutrients that will differ based on where the sea salt was harvested.
 The mineral content can give different sea salts their own unique flavor characteristics.

 On the other hand, many chefs prefer kosher salt because its flavor is milder than that of other salts.

 Are kosher salt and sea salt used differently?

 Sea salt is mainly used as a finishing salt as the taste of the minerals may not be easily detected after cooking.
 Many sea salts are colored due to minerals and other impurities.
 For example, Hawaiian sea salt is pink due to iron oxide from volcanic clay.
-A sea salt may therefore be used to provide a dramatic visual element.
+Sea salt may, therefore, be used to provide a dramatic visual element.

 The flavor differences will be relatively insignificant when paired with other spices in some dishes.
 However, you may be able to detect a difference in a dish where salt was the primary seasoning.

-You will also need to be mindful of the crystal sizes as they can affect the volume of salt that you are adding to your dish.
-A teaspoon of a fine sea salt will contain far more salt than a teaspoon of kosher salt.
-The larger crystals of kosher salt do not pack as tightly together so it will deliver less flavor to your dish.
+You will also need to be mindful of the crystal sizes, as they can affect the volume of salt you add to your dish.
+A teaspoon of fine sea salt will contain far more salt than a teaspoon of kosher salt.
+The larger crystals of kosher salt do not pack as tightly together, so it will deliver less flavor to your dish.
 For a more accurate measurement, you may want to measure by weight instead of volume.

-Both kosher salt and sea salt can be found on the shelves of most grocery stores.
+Both kosher salt and sea salt can be found easily on the shelves of most grocery stores.
 One is not easier to find than the other.